Loziba (Pty) Ltd: The Development Company

 Both HIP and IWP are state managed protected areas, home to iconic African wildlife and notably, the critically endangered black rhino, threatened white rhino and elephant, all under direct threat of poaching.

 Within this area are 34 reserves that are members of the Project Rhino collaborative.
-The reserves are essentially wildlife enclaves surrounded by rural communities experiencing high unemployment and socio-economic stress, who rely strongly on ecosystem services.
-In addition to ecotourism, there are opportunities in the broader conservation economy that will incentivise
+The reserves are essentially wildlife enclaves surrounded by rural communities experiencing high unemployment and socio-economic stress.

-The Loziba Wildlife Reserve is a viable node for the Conservation Economy, as a strategic national imperative for saving the endangered Black and Southern White rhino, and other iconic species.
+The Loziba Wildlife Reserve is an extremely viable project situated in the heart of the Thaka Valley CWC, as a strategic national imperative for saving the endangered Black and Southern White rhino, and other iconic species.

 The land is located south of the Black Imfolozi River and the reserve will generate meaningful benefits to landowners and surrounding communities whilst conserving valuable cultural and natural heritage.

-The full cost to establish the Loziba Wildlife Reserve will be in the region of R150m, a significant investment into wilderness conservation and tourism for the region.
+The phase 1 land acquisition, planning and infrastructure cost to establish the Loziba Wildlife Reserve will be in the region of R100m, a significant investment into wilderness conservation and tourism for the region.

 The herd of elephants on the proposed Loziba Wildlife Reserve were introduced in 2003, having broken out of one of the fenced properties now identified to be included into the reserve.
 Without the establishment of Loziba Wildlife Reserve, there is the very real possibility of having to destroy the herd of circa 30 individuals.